kserve/modelmesh-serving/docs/predictors/setup-storage.md

 #    }
 ```

-After updating the `storage-config` secret, there may be a delay of up to 2 minutes until the change is effective.
+After updating or creating the `storage-config` secret, the `modelmesh-serving` deployment will get updated and the serving runtime pods will get restarted to mount the Persistent Volumes.
+Depending on the number of replicas and deployed predictors, this update may take a few minutes.

 ### 3. (b) Enable `allowAnyPVC` in the `model-serving-config` ConfigMap

-As an alternative to preconfiguring all allowed PVCs in the `storage-config` secret, you can enable the `allowAnyPVC` configuration flag so that users can deploy Predictors or InferenceService with models stored on any PVC in the model serving namespace.
+As an alternative to preconfiguring all _allowed_ PVCs in the `storage-config` secret, you can set the `allowAnyPVC` configuration flag to `true`.
+With `allowAnyPVC` enabled, users can deploy Predictors or InferenceService with models stored on _any_ PVC in the model serving namespace.

-For this we have to update or create the `model-serving-config` ConfigMap.
+Let's update (or create) the `model-serving-config` ConfigMap.

 Note, if you already have a `model-serving-config` ConfigMap, you might want to retain the existing config overrides.
 You can check you current config flags by running: